-Bridges is an online journal devoted to the publication of research by graduate and undergraduate students from Coastal Carolina University.
+Bridges is an online journal devoted to the publication of research by undergraduate students from Coastal Carolina University.
 Students interested in submitting to the journal are strongly encouraged to do so.
 The journal encourages and rewards high-quality scholarly work by students in all disciplines at CCU.

 A submission to Bridges must be in written format (APA style) but can be accompanied by slideshows, video presentations, audio recordings, and other �new media� formats not featured in printed journals.
 Submissions are reviewed before publication by members of an editorial board composed of CCU faculty members in a wide range of academic fields.

 Students who wish to submit to the journal must be sponsored by a faculty member who has worked directly with the student on the project.
 Each submission must be accompanied by a brief supporting letter by the sponsoring faculty member.
 The faculty sponsor will then work with the student to ensure the highest-possible scholarly value of the submission and will guide the student through the revision and publication process if the article is accepted.
 Common sources of publishable-quality submission are graduate-level research projects and theses, senior and honors theses, course projects, and scholarly presentations and papers given at conferences.